 Creator Killer: Director Jeremiah Chechik's career was electrocuted by this movie being a massive critical and commercial bomb (not screening the movie for critics and trying to justify the move by saying he wanted the press and audience "to experience the movie together" blew up in his face and added to the problems.)
-He wouldn't direct again for 15 years, and he's still wallowing in the C-list of directors.
+He spent the next fifteen years sticking to television, and he's still wallowing in the C-list of directors.

 Deleted Role: Roger Lloyd Pack filmed scenes as a professor working on the Prospero Programme during an opening sequence which was deleted from the final print.
 He can still be glimpsed in the trailer.